Today, buildings in Germany, Austria and Switzerland are responsible for around 35% of energy consumption and around 33% of CO2 emissions.

 Sustainable building using Cobiax is financially sound, since the lighter slabs reduce load on the foundations and the load-bearing structure can be designed to be more delicate and lighter than with heavy, solid concrete.
 (Incidentally, using Cobiax also allows larger spans, meaning the rooms can be designed more open-plan, and converting them for alternative use later is easier.)

-If the building is constructed using reinforced concrete, the only way to reduce CO2 load is to reduce the amount of concrete used.
-The Cobiax void former systems is the ideal building component here.
 Not only does it reduce the need for concrete in the slabs by up to 35%, it also enables slimmer overall construction and foundations, since the weight of the slabs is significantly reduced.
 This reduces the need for reinforcement steel and more concrete.

 The German Sustainable Building Council (DGNB) draws specific attention to the importance of sustainable materials such as recyclable concrete, but also reduced transport costs and transport routes.